samlown/restfulness/README.md

 )
 ```

+By default, Restfulness comes with a Rack compatible dispatcher, but in the future it might make sense to add others.

 ### Routes

-The aim of routes in Restfulness are to be simple.
-Stupid simple.
+The aim of routes in Restfulness are to be stupid simple.
 These are the basic rules:

  * Each route is an array that forms a path when joined with `/`.
  * Order is important.